Frequently Asked Questions

 Can I post related files (sound clips, data sets, etc.) alongside the published article?

 Yes.
-The bepress system refers to these supplementary items as Associated Files.
+The Digital Commons system refers to these supplementary items as Associated Files.
 You will be prompted to submit Associated Files when you upload your submissions.
 The name of the files you upload will appear on the web site along with your short description of it.
 Viewers must have the necessary software to open your files; that is not provided by the bepress system.

 Please be sure that there are no permissions issues related to use of the associated material.
 Sometimes, especially with images, you must write a letter seeking permission to use the material before it can be posted.